Football clubs

 1920 - 1921

-A predecessor to Bexhill AAC, Bexhill Malet competed for the Hillier Cup in 1920-21 before changing name to Bexhill Athletic.
-Presumably formed in connection to the Malet Hall Boys Club, who later became the Bexhill Amateur Athletic Club.
+A forerunner to Bexhill AAC, Bexhill Malet competed for the Hillier Cup in 1920–21 before becoming Bexhill Athletic.
+The club was likely linked to Malet Hall Boys Club.

 Bexhill Rovers